MHaque55/prac_javascript/basic/README.md

-Basic stuff and idea of javascript
+Basic stuff and ideas of javascript